Preparation Steps for Home Buyers

 - Is the down payment money being used right for you?
 Before looking at homes speak to the lender that gave the mortgage pre approval to find out what assets will need to be used for the purchase.
 For Example sometimes buyers will sell stock, 401k, Roth Ira, mutual funds and other investments.
 Now is the time to decide if selling those things is something you as a buyer want to do and feel strongly about.

 - Stocks, Lawsuit Money, Gifts or other future funds.
 Money for these situations must be in a account Prior(before) looking at homes.
 Builders/Sellers do not want to hear “the money is arriving at some time in the future” The money must be in a account preferably for 2 months or more.
-Speak to your mortgage lender or financial advisor for help.
+Speak to your mortgage lender or financial advisor first for help.

 - Contingency not usually offered.
 Builders typically will not build a home for a buyer based on the sale of a current home.
 Builders typically want the deposit amount of 5 or 10%.
 Sometimes its less based on FHA loan or townhome.
 At the time of the closing the rest of the money is required.
 If that is not met buyer will default and builder will keep deposit.